suratth/a1111-sd-webui-prompt_tile/README.md

 Instead of supporting lycoris, it displays a .txt file with a prompt description as a card.

 Let's manage Styles.csv with GUI! is the purpose.
+Preview images and prompts (positive/negative) can be managed like Lora.

 [How to use]
 (1) Create the following directory.